DizNicolasAmor/interviews-practice/BLOCKCHAIN.md

 The goal of the Bitcoin blockchain is to be an open and censorship-resistant protocol (communication system).
 Therefore, it has the following characteristics: it is a decentralized open and public blockchain that uses cryptography and PoW consensus method to aim immutability.

+### What is Bitcoin?

+- It is a protocol (see previous answer), a communication system that aims to be decentralized and allow p2p transactions.
+- It is an application.
+It is the first app buildt with this protocol.
+- It is also the monetary unity that is used in the app.

+## SMART CONTRACTS

 ### What is a Smart Contract?

 - It is a contract in the sense that it is an agreement between the parties that interact with it.
 - It is "smart" in the sense that it is a program stored in a blockchain.
-The transactions that happen in it are processed by the blockchain, which means they can be sent automattically without a third party.
+The transactions that happen in it are processed by the blockchain, which means that, in a decentralized and open blockchain, they can be executed automattically without a centralized authority.

-### What does turing complete mean?
+### What does turing completeness mean?

-Complete.
+Turing completeness refers to any device, system or program (such as a Smart Contract) which in theory can (for the most part) solve any reasonable computational problem, given enoght physical resources.

+### Is Bitcoin turing complete?

+- It is said that the Bitcoin scripting language is not turing complete because it does not have loops, branching and stuff.
+But there is a debate among this concept.

+### What about Ethereum and other blockchains, are they turing complete?

+- Some people say for example, that Ethereum is turing complete or, in other words, that the Ethereum blockchain is a distributed turing machine.
+It is because Solidity language can perform **looping** and **branching** statements as well as **local state** storage.
+This functionality is important to have in order to implement most non-trivial computer programs.
+- However, some people say Ethereum is not turing complete, because a programm cannot run forever, due to gas limits.

+### Blockchains with or without Smart Contracts

+From the above considerations, blockchains could be classified according to whether they are "turing complete" or not, or in other words, whether they have SC or not.
+This feature is important since SCs are programs that have many implementations.
+For example, generating another type of cryptocurrency called Tokens.

+- Without SC: the network processes and stores transaction data in its native currency.
+  - Examples:BTC, BCH, LTC, XRP.
+- With SC: the network, besides that, also stores and execute programs called Smart Contracts.
+With SC, a different type of cryptocurrencies could be created: the tokens.
+  - SC blockchain examples: ethereum, bsc, polkadot, kusama, polygon, avalanche, cosmos, terra, cardano.
+  - Token examples: DAI, USDC, USDT, UNI, CAKE, AAVE, MANA, COMP, WBTC.

+## ORACLES

 ### What is the Oracle problem?